nemocrys/nemoblock/examples/readme.md

 ![example mesh](../images/grid_cz.png)

 The geometry parameters are defined in *cz_points.py*, the mesh is generated with *cz_grid.py*.
-The mesh looks like this:
+The mesh looks like this (vertical cut):

 ![example mesh](../images/gridstart_cz.png)